knishina/heart_attack/README.md

 # heart_attack

 ### Summary.
 This project takes data consisting of attributes that are hypothesized to contribute to heart disease.
 The purpose of this project is to take the data and generate a predictive model for heart disease.
 The data was obtained through [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).
-The following modules were used analyze/visualize and build a predictive model: ```pandas, matplotlib, seaborn, sklearn, and eli5```.
+The following modules were used analyze/visualize and build a predictive model: `pandas` for data munging, `matplotlib, seaborn` for data visualization, and `sklearn, eli5` for model building and its associated analyses.

 The data have fourteen attributes.
 They include:
  - `age` &nbsp; &nbsp; &nbsp; &nbsp; in years